mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 * Complete rewrite of our WooCommerce plugin to better follow WordPress and WooCommerce standards and add better support for other plugins.

 == Upgrade Notice ==

+= 2.5.2 =
+Our plugin is now compatible with WooCommerce Subscriptions for recurring payments.

 = 2.0.0 =
 * The 2.x version of the plugin uses a different plugin name.
 You can still run version 1.x of our plugin if you want to temporary